1 Million Turtles Community Conservation Program

 Returning to Collect Data

-Now you need to look through the SD card on the camera.
-You need you to identify every day that a fox was observed on camera.
-We don't need to record every time that you see a fox- just record the number of days that you see a fox on camera.
-For example, if a fox is observed 6 times in one night, it still gets recorded as a "1", similarly if a fox is observed once over a 24h period it also gets a "1".
-If no fox is observed over a 24h period, then it is given a "0".
-Tally the number of "1s" and that will be recorded into the online survey.
-You also need to record the number of nights that the camera was out there.
+If you have used a wildlife camera, you need to look through all the images captured on the SD card.
+Please record the number of days that a fox was observed (not the number of fox images).
+For example, if a fox was captured 6 times in one night, it still gets recorded as a "1".
+Similarly, if a fox is observed once over a 24h period it also gets a "1".
+If no fox was observed over a 24h period, then it is given a "0".
+Tally the number of "1s" recorded and that will be recorded into the online survey.
+You will also need to record the number of nights that the camera was out there.

 Entering Your Data

-We will regularly keep you updated via 1MillionTurtles.com and create National Nest Predation Survey real-time map in due course.
+Now that you have all the data, please enter into TurtleSAT mobile app or via the TurtleSAT.org.au website.
+We will regularly keep you updated via 1MillionTurtles.com and will be creating a National Nest Predation Survey real-time map within TurtleSAT in due course.

-Please download and read the scientific article at the bottom of the page.
-It is about turtle nest predation and why long term data like this is are very important for managing turtles.
+Please download a copy of the scientific article - How Much Long-Term Data Are Required to Effectively Manage A Wide-Spread Freshwater Turtle?.
+This paper is about turtle nest predation and why long-term data like this is are very important for managing turtles.
+We highly encourage you to have a read.

 Important